oligriffiths/broccolijs-tutorial/README.md

 Brofile merely exports a single tree, containing the contents of the `app` directory, this will then be copied to the destination directory (`dist` in our case).

-To run a build, run `npm run build` (if using this project) or `rm -rf dist && broccoli build dist`.
+To run a build, run `npm run build` (if you added the script) or `rm -rf dist && broccoli build dist`.
 You should see something like:

 ```